marklogic/marklogic-mule-connector/README.md

 ### Learn More ###
 -------------------------

-To get started, visit the <a href="https://github.com/marklogic-community/marklogic-mule-connector/wiki">Wiki</a>.
+To learn more about how to use the Connector, visit the <a href="https://github.com/marklogic-community/marklogic-mule-connector/wiki">Wiki</a>.

 ### About the Connector ###